NikolaJov96/GravityCrusher/README.md

 node app
 ```

+## Running the server on a specific Internet address
+Modify the following files:
+ * `./app-config.js` -- modify the `domainName` field
+ * `./client/app_scripts/init-connection.js` -- initialize the `socket` global variable
+   with appropriate address

 ## Documentation
 All available documentation (description, use cases, data model etc) can be found
 under the `doc` directory tree.